hanfak/todo-pureJS-SPA-frontend-spiked/README.md

 User story 7

 I want to to be able to access  file

+browser-sync start --server --directory --files "*"